cceliuss187/Deployment-3/Documentation.md

 <h2>(3) Create a multibranch pipeline build in jenkins.</h2>

 - This is where the steps on how to build, test, clean, and deploy the application will be orchestrated.
--
+The entire build process is defined here, it includes stages for building an application such as, testing cleaning and deploying it.

 <h2>(4) Addition.</h2>